Art by Victor Ehikhamenor

 We informed the village leader on our way to the market that someone should keep an eye on our hut in case they came back.

 That day, we sold all of our tomatoes.
-We were able to buy a dozen eggs for only nine hundred shillings.
+We were able to buy a dozen eggs for only 900 shillings.
 And the butcher even gave us a handful of meat for free.

 When we arrived back home, we carefully checked our hut for intruders.
 It was as clean as a sanded cow horn.
 That night, among the sound of howling lions and croaking frogs, my brothers and I slept in peace.